• Home

 Exercises:

-• Wobble cushion- double leg balance, squats, balance eyes closed, only progress to single leg balance if no pelvis drop or trunk sway.
+- Wobble cushion: double leg balance, squats, balance with eyes closed; only progress to single leg balance if there is no pelvic drop or trunk sway.

-• Bosu ball- Double leg balance, dead lifts, squats with feet slightly turned out, squats with weighted ball/bar, sumo dead lift (feet slightly turned out) minimal weight, upper limb weights maintaining double leg balance.
+- Bosu ball: double leg balance, deadlifts, squats with feet slightly turned out, squats with a weighted ball/bar, and sumo deadlifts (feet slightly turned out) with minimal weight, incorporating upper limb weights while maintaining double leg balance.

-Disclaimer: These are example exercises to aid activation of gluteus medius muscle, ensure that if you are a post-operative PAO patient you adhere to the weight bearing status that you are advised by your surgeon.
+Disclaimer: These are example exercises to aid in the activation of the gluteus medius muscle.
+Ensure that if you are a post-operative PAO patient, you adhere to the weight-bearing status advised by your surgeon, especially when engaging in hip dysplasia exercises adults.

 Non-impact exercise for conservative management